 Primers and protocols for cpn60 barcode sequencing

 The barcode region of the cpn60 gene corresponding to nucleotides 274-828 of the E. coli cpn60 sequence (not including primer landing sites).
 The barcode can be PCR amplified with "universal" primers using PCR reaction components and cycling conditions described below.
-If you are looking for primers and protocols for cpn60-based microbiome profiling, see here for our current protocol.

 Information and protocols related to PCR amplification of the type II chaperonin (thermosome) from Archaea are available here.